-Painful periods do not have to be a fact of life every month.
+Period pain can be unbearable.
+But painful periods do not have to be a fact of life every month.
 In fact, you shouldn’t need to take painkillers or any medications because of period pain.
-Really, you should be pretty unaware that your period is coming or that you have it other than the obvious flow.
+Really, you should be pretty unaware that you have your period other than the obvious flow.

 - Emotional stress

-- Growth of uterine tissue outside the uterus (endometriosis).
-This tissue enlarges in response to hormonal changes and presses on nearby nerves causing intense pain
+This condition involves the growth of uterine tissue outside of the uterus (endometriosis).
+This tissue changes size in response to hormonal changes.
+This causes it to press on nearby nerves causing intense pain.

-- Hormone imbalances – usually an estrogen dominance situation where there is either a relative increase in estrogen over progesterone, or there are circulating chemicals (xenoestrogens like BPA) that are behaving like estrogen in your body causing too much estrogen-like activity
+The usual hormone imbalance that causes period pain is estrogen dominance.
+This is where there is a relative increase in estrogen over progesterone.
+Or there are circulating chemicals (like BPA from plastic) that are behaving like estrogen in your body.
+As a result, this causes too much estrogen-like activity.

-Painful periods often lead to chronic use of painkillers and anti-inflammatories.
-These pose potential health risks such as liver toxicity, stomach ulcers and increased risk of clotting, heart attack or stroke.
+Painful periods often lead to the chronic use of painkillers and anti-inflammatories.
+These pose potential health risks such as liver toxicity, stomach ulcers, and increased risk of clotting, heart attack, or stroke.

 Improve Blood Flow

-Castor oil packs, stress reduction, exercise and acupuncture can all be used to improve blood flow to the uterus.
+Castor oil packs, stress reduction, exercise, and acupuncture all improve blood flow to your uterus.

-Lifestyle counselling can help you incorporate regular physical exercise into your daily routine.
+Lifestyle counseling helps you incorporate regular physical exercise into your daily routine.

-Adaptogenic herbs, vitamins and minerals and regular exercise can all help your body cope with stress better
+Adaptogenic herbs, vitamins and minerals, and regular exercise help your body cope with stress better.

-The liver is responsible for making building blocks for new hormones and breaking down and clearing out the old.
-If the liver is congested hormone imbalances can occur.
+Your liver is responsible for making building blocks for new hormones.
+Also, it breaks down and clears out the old.
+If your liver is congested hormone imbalances can occur.
 Proper liver detoxification (not through the kits found in health food stores!) can help.

 Calcium and Magnesium Imbalances

-Supplementation with a properly balanced calcium and magnesium product can help relieve muscle cramping and spasms that cause period pain.
+Supplementation with a properly balanced calcium and magnesium product can help relieve muscle cramping and spasms.

-Fish oil & Dysmenorrhea: Supplementation with fish oil was found to improve disease severity, reduce low back pain, abdominal pain and frequency of ibuprofen use in girls aged 18-22 with dysmenorrhea.
+Supplementation with fish oil was found to improve disease severity, reduce low back pain, abdominal pain, and frequency of ibuprofen use in girls aged 18-22 with dysmenorrhea.
 Source: East Mediterr Health J, 2010; 16(4): 408-13.